 The largest and most complex Ebola outbreak occurred in West Africa in 2014.
 The disease was first discovered in Guinea and then moved across land borders to Sierra Leone and Liberia, infecting 28,000 people and claiming more than 11,000 lives.
 The IRC was a leading responder.

-A new outbreak in the Democratic Republic of Congo, where the virus was first discovered in 1976, has spread to Mbandaka, a densely populated city of 1.2 million people.
-The Congo has experienced a total of nine Ebola outbreaks.
-The government has been efficient in controlling outbreaks, but until now, these outbreaks have mostly occurred in rural areas.
-Ebola detection and control is more difficult in an urban setting, which significantly escalates the risk of epidemic.
+A new outbreak in the Democratic Republic of Congo, where the virus was first discovered in 1976, spread to Mbandaka, a densely populated city of 1.2 million people in May 2018.
+Before this, the Democratic Republic of Congo had experienced a total of nine Ebola outbreaks, mainly in rural areas.
+In May, the outbreak occurred in an urban setting, which significantly increased the risk of an epidemic.

-The IRC is working with the Congolese government and the World Health Organization and its partners on the ground to contain the outbreak by sending a team of infection-control specialists, environmental health experts and medical logisticians to support existing health facilities.
-The goal is to strengthen prevention and control by helping facilities to identify and isolate Ebola cases in addition to providing lifesaving non-Ebola health services.
+The IRC worked with the Congolese government and the World Health Organization and its partners on the ground to contain the outbreak by sending a team of infection-control specialists, environmental health experts and medical logisticians to support existing health facilities.
+We strengthened prevention and control by helping facilities to identify and isolate Ebola cases in addition to providing lifesaving non-Ebola health services.
+On 24 July, the Ebola outbreak was declared officially over.

 How does Ebola spread?